 g) Coin toss.

-• If a playoff game is tied at the end of regulation time, a sudden death period will be played starting with 4 on 4, with 1 player being removed every 4 minutes.
-At each 4 minute interval, the buzzer will sound and play will be stopped to allow for the removal of a player until two skaters per team remain on the ice.
+• If a playoff game is tied at the end of regulation time, a sudden death period will be played starting with 3 on 3.
+After 4 minutes, the buzzer will sound and play will be stopped to allow for the removal of a player.
 Overtime will continue with two skaters per team until a winner is declared.
 No time outs allowed at the buzzer

 • A second penalty incurred when each team has only 2 skaters will result in the unpenalized team adding a player.
 This player plus the penalized player will be removed at the first whistle after the expiration of the penalty

 • In case of a curfew due to expiration of ice permits, the decision of the tournament committee will be final.

 • A team trophy will be awarded the championship team.
 All players on the championship and finalist teams will receive individual awards.